top of page

 Testimonial from a student

 Don't forget to visit our website and download all our packing lists for students.
 They will make your packing process easier and faster, and ensure that you don't forget to pack anything important.
-In addition, our Member Resources provide accommodation guides, student budget calculators and much more to help you settle in stress-free!
+In addition, our Student Bundles provide accommodation guides, student budget calculators and much more to help you settle in stress-free!

 Good luck with your move to university!
 Get in touch if you have any questions on finding affordable student housing.
 We are happy to help.